Have you ever tried Zero Dollar Garden Hacks? Go through this article and find the simplest gardening tricks without spending money!

 3. Seed Starting Pots from Old Newspapers

 Use 2-3 pages of old newspaper to make a 4 sheet stack.
-Now, cut the newspaper into three parts, roll each one of them to form a round ‘cup.’
+Now, cut the newspaper into three parts and roll each one to form a round ‘cup.’
 Fold the edges at the bottom to close the end, and voila!
 You have a biodegradable seedling pot!

 Check out some great seed starting hacks here

 You can use the leftover water after boiling vegetables or cereals for the plants as it is loaded with starch and essential minerals.
 You’ll conserve water and provide necessary nutrients to the soil at zero cost!

 Use pasta water and leftover water after boiling potato, rice, beans, and vegetables.

 Note: Allow the water to cool down completely before using it on the garden soil.

 Do not let the junk mail and old newspaper go to waste.
 Shred them using a paper shredder and use it as a mulch in your garden around the plants.
 Water it well and cover it with a layer of soil.

 Made up of mostly calcium carbonate, eggshells are also rich in magnesium, potassium, iron, and phosphorus in good quantity, which can be beneficial for your plants in many ways.
 You can use them for composting, seedlings germination, fertilizer, and mulching.
 To learn how in detail, check out our article here.